flaxsearch/BioSolr/swat4ls_demo/README.md

 Now, if you open the admin interface once more and look at the overview of the documents core [http://localhost:8983/solr/#/documents](http://localhost:8983/solr/#/documents), you should see we now have 26,385 documents in our index.

 ## Part Three - Run the sample web application

+Next, we've supplied you with a simple web application to search our new Solr index.
+Let's try running this.

 ## Part Four - Install BioSolr plugins